Select your local site for products and services by region

 Tax-sensitive investing

-The stock portion of the account employs a Direct Indexing strategy which attempts to match an index’s performance pre-tax and outperform it on an after-tax basis.
+The stock portion of the account employs a direct indexing strategy that attempts to match an index’s performance pre-tax and outperform it on an after-tax basis.
 By owning a subset of the index’s holdings, the manager can systematically tax loss harvest stocks that have declined in value, replace them with another stock, and avoid a wash sale.
 The banked losses can be used to offset capital gains realized in other parts of the portfolio or to offset $3,000 in ordinary income annually.
 Indexing also keeps a lid on the account’s management fees.

-The tax efficiency of the account is optimized when Direct Indexing is paired with municipal bonds.
-The 60% in stocks can generate tax losses while the 40% in municipal bonds can provide tax-exempt income.
-Depending on the client’s domicile, they might be able to request all the bonds be issued by their home state.
+The tax efficiency of the account is optimized when direct indexing is paired with municipal bonds.
+The 60% in stocks can generate tax losses, while the 40% in municipal bonds can provide tax-exempt income.
+Depending on the client’s domicile, the client might be able to request all the bonds be issued by his or her home state.
 In that case, the interest income is exempt from both federal and state taxes.
 Clients in lower tax brackets may be better off with taxable bonds, so they can opt for a mix of high-quality government and investment grade corporate bonds.

 Customization and tax-efficiency